 A senior horticulturist shares his colorful secrets

-Smart gardeners are always on the lookout for great container plans, and this year’s trough design, masterminded by senior horticulturist Tom Soulsby, is a sunny, happy mix that would work for many a porch pot or deck display.
+Smart gardeners are always on the lookout for great container plans, and senior horticulturist Tom Soulsby masterminded a sunny, happy trough design that would work for many a porch pot or deck display.

 Why did he choose these particular plants?
 Soulsby was happy to share tips on plant selection and working within a container’s constraints.